 Many modern cameras are not only capable of taking still images, but can also record movies.
 The D500 indeed provides movie recording capabilities, while the D700 does not.
 The highest resolution format that the D500 can use is 4K/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The D500 and the D700 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the D500 offers a wider field of view (100%) than the one in the D700 (95%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the D700 has a higher magnification (0.72x vs 0.67x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Nikon D500 and Nikon D700 along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The D500 has a touchscreen, while the D700 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.